 “Education is a natural process carried out by the child and is not acquired by listening to words but by experiences in the environment.”

 This area is developed with exercises and everyday tasks designed to help children develop their fine motor skills, focus and concentration, self-esteem, grace and courtesy.
 To support the care of self-philosophy, the children can choose to make themselves a snack during our morning work time.
-We have available various nutritious snacks that the children prepare on their own, enough for themselves and to share with a friend.
-This is a beautiful chance for the children to learn sharing and to practice grace and courtesy; “Please” and “Thank You” are a must!

 “In order to learn the child must first concentrate… But no one can force concentration upon her.
 She develops concentration by fixing her attention on some task she is performing with her hands…”

 Geography & Science

 Our children study and have access to a wide variety of materials covering astronomy, oceanography and geography.

 Geography maps and the globe provide children with a practical understanding of their world and a sense of belonging.
 At our school children are study a new continent every month.
 Activities that cover the different cultures and traditions of each given continent are included and the children are exposed to the music, foods, language & art.

 The Sensorial Materials help the children refine their senses in order to understand what they see, feel or smell.
 Developing the senses is the first step in developing critical thinking.
 In our classroom, the children will work with materials designed to help sharpen these senses.
 Simple exercises in recognizing differences in shapes, size, color, texture, and sound will aid in preparation for the future’s more challenging exercises in math, reading, and writing.
 Basically, the sensorial materials are part of the Montessori philosophy where the curriculum develops good studying skills and a lifelong love for learning!

 “The senses, being explorers of the world, open the way to knowledge.”